gurdeepsingh-hub/Socio-Social-Media-App/README.md

 The built files will be available in the `build` directory.

+### Editing OAuth Configuration

+If you've cloned this repository and plan to use OAuth authentication with Google, you'll need to add the `oauth_config.json` file with your own OAuth credentials.
+Follow these instructions to update the file:

+1. create the `oauth_config.json` file in the root directory of the project.

+2. Replace the existing values with your own OAuth credentials obtained from the Google Developer Console.

+3. Save the changes to the file.

+Once you've created the `oauth_config.json` file with your credentials, you'll be able to use OAuth authentication with Google in your application.
+Make sure to keep your credentials secure and never expose them publicly.

 ## Testing

 Socio uses Jest for unit testing and Cypress for end-to-end testing.